cathug/webcam-weather-prediction/README.md

 Prediction assignment.

+---

 ## Platform, required libraries and files
 The Python code is tested in Ubuntu 16.04 but theoretically should also work in Windows and MacOS.
-You also have to have the following libraries and packages
+You also need to have the following libraries and packages
 installed:

 * `python3`